Jones3D-The-Infernal-Engine/Documentation/ndy.md

 ```

 ## Section CogScripts
-This section defines the list of all cog script file names (.cog) which are used in the level.
-They are used directly or indirectly by other level sections or game resources. i.e.: cog scripts referenced in templates, things and COGs.
+This section defines the list of all [cog script files (.cog)](cog.md) which are used in the level.
+They are used directly or indirectly by other level sections or game resources. i.e.: [cog scripts](cog.md) referenced in templates, things and [COGs](#section-cogs).

 ### Structure
 ```